OsakaBlue/SteamScreenshotDownloader/README.md

 2. Run DownloadHTML.py

-3. Paste the Steam screenshot link and click OK.
+3. Paste the Steam screenshot page link and click OK.

 4. Wait for the libraries to be installed.